Best Leaky Gut Supplements

 Magnesium

 Magnesium, like other minerals, has a cyclical relationship with leaky gut: not having enough can make inflammation happen faster, and more inflammation means you absorb less magnesium through your diet.
 It also plays a secondary role by improving fatigue, a common leaky gut symptom.
-Supplementing magnesium can help to quell that inflammation, but be warned that too much of certain types of magnesium can have a laxative effect by increasing the amount of water moving through your intestines.
+Supplementing magnesium can help to quell the inflammation, but be warned that too much of certain types of magnesium can have a laxative effect by increasing the amount of water moving through your intestines.

 Omega-3s

 Omega-3 fatty acids are found in many foods but are most common in fish, crustaceans (like krill), walnuts, and flaxseed.
 While there’s still research to be done on exactly how omega-3s support gut health, it appears to change the bacterial makeup of the gut microbiome to prioritize healthy bacteria and provide anti-inflammatory compounds.
-The interaction between the gut microbiome and omega-3’s anti-inflammatory properties appears to positively affect intestinal mucosal barriers.
+The interaction between the gut microbiome and the anti-inflammatory properties of omega-3s appears to positively affect intestinal mucosal barriers.

 N-acetyl glucosamine (NAG)

 NAG is a chemical related to glucose that helps build joints and connective tissues.
 It’s primarily found in shellfish, so most supplements with NAG aren’t vegan-friendly.
 Most of the time, NAG is used to treat IBD, as it creates a biofilm that supports the intestine’s mucus layer.
-This also means that there’s a chance it can help with leaky gut symptoms, though research is still growing.
+This also means there’s a chance it can help with leaky gut symptoms, though research is still ongoing.

 Demulcents